jiaoZ7688/YOLOPX/README.md

 ## Paper

-* If you find our work useful, please cite it: “Zhan J, Luo Y, Guo C, et al. YOLOPX: Anchor-free multi-task learning network for panoptic driving perception[J].
-Pattern Recognition, 2024, 148: 110152.”
+* If you find our work useful, please cite this paper: “  Zhan J, Luo Y, Guo C, et al. YOLOPX: Anchor-free multi-task learning network for panoptic driving perception[J].
+Pattern Recognition, 2024, 148: 110152.  ”

 ## News
 * `2023-4-27`:  We've uploaded the experiment results along with some code, and the full code will be released soon!